python-lsp/python-lsp-ruff/README.md

       format = { "I" },  -- Rules that are marked as fixable by ruff that should be fixed when running textDocument/formatting severities = { ["D212"] = "I" },  -- Optional table of rules where a custom severity is desired unsafeFixes = false,  -- Whether or not to offer unsafe fixes as code actions.
-Ignored with the "Fix All" action
+Ignored with the "Fix All" action unfixable = { "F401" }, -- Rules that are excluded when checking the code actions (including the "Fix All" action)

       -- Rules that are ignored when a pyproject.toml or ruff.toml is present: lineLength = 88,  -- Line length to pass to ruff checking and formatting